 - 1. No mineral reserve calculations have been undertaken.
-Mineral resources that are not mineral reserves do not have demonstrated economic viability.
-See "Cautionary Note Concerning Reserve and Resource Estimates". - 2.
-Numbers are rounded to reflect the fact that an Estimate of Resources is being reported as stipulated by JORC 2012.
+Mineral resources that are not mineral reserves do not have demonstrated economic viability. - 2.
+Numbers are rounded to reflect the fact that an Estimate of Resources is being reported.
 Rounding of numbers may result in differences in calculated totals and averages.
 All tonnes are metric tonnes. - 3.
-Zn equivalent calculations were based on 3 year trailing average price statistics obtained from the London Metal Exchange and London Bullion Market Association giving an average Zn price of US\$2,680/t, Pb price of US\$2,100/t and Ag price of US\$16.2/Oz.
+Zn equivalent calculations were based on 3 year trailing average price statistics obtained from the London Metal Exchange and London Bullion Market Association giving an average Zn price of US\$2,516/t, Pb price of US\$1,961/t and Ag price of US\$19.4/oz.
 Recovery and selling factors were incorporated into the calculation of Zn Eq values.
 It is the Company's opinion that all the elements included in the metal equivalents calculation (zinc, lead and silver) have a reasonable potential to be recovered and sold. - 4.
-Zn Eq (PbAg)% is the calculated Zn equivalent incorporating silver credits as well as lead and is the parameter used to define the cut-off grade used for reporting resources (Zn Eq (PbAg)% = Zn + Pb0.926 + Ag0.019). - 5.
-Zn Eq is the calculated Zn equivalent using lead credits and does not include silver credits (Zn Eq = Zn + Pb0.926). - 6.
-The Mineral Resource Estimate set out above for the zinc, lead and silver mineralisation in the Toral project area is based on a 3D geologic model and wireframe restricted block model that integrated the exploration work on the Toral project up to 21 January 2020.
+Zn Eq (PbAg)% is the calculated Zn equivalent incorporating silver credits as well as lead and is the parameter used to define the cutoff grade used for reporting resources (Zn Eq (PbAg)% = Zn + Pb0.867 + Ag0.027). - 5.
+Zn Eq is the calculated Zn equivalent using lead credits and does not include silver credits (Zn Eq = Zn + Pb0.867). - 6.
+The Mineral Resource Estimate set out above for the zinc, lead and silver mineralisation in the Toral project area is based on a 3D geologic model and wireframe restricted block model that integrated the exploration work on the Toral project up to 14 September 2021.
 The block model used uniform cell size of 25x10x25m to best suit the orientation of the mineralisation and sample spacing.
 The block model was rotated by 20° in plan view to best match the trend of mineralisation.
 Sub cells were applied to better fit the wireframe solid models and preserve accurate volume as much as possible.
-Cells were interpolated at the parent block scale using an Ordinary Kriging. - 7.
-Following statistical analysis and assessment of the updated assay composite database top cuts of 125g/t Ag were applied to the data.
-No top cuts were applied for Zn or Pb. - 8.
-The Indicated and Inferred mineral resource category for the Toral zinc-lead-silver project set out in Table 1 (at cutoff grades >4% Zn Equivalent) comply with the resource definitions as described in the Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves.
+Cells were interpolated at the parent block scale using a Median Indicator Kriging.

+- 7. No Top Cuts were applied to the 2m downhole composite data used for grade estimation. - 8.
+The Indicated and Inferred mineral resource category for the Toral lead-zinc-silver project set out in the table above (at cut-off grades >4% Zn Equivalent) comply with the resource definitions as described in the Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves.
 The JORC Code, 2012 Edition.
 Prepared by: The Joint Ore Reserves Committee of The Australasian Institute of Mining and Metallurgy, Australian Institute of Geoscientists and Minerals Council of Australia (JORC). - 9.
-The tonnes and grades reported at a cut-off grade of 3% Zn equivalent are below the economic cut-off grade of 4% and as such should not be considered mineral resources, they are shown here for comparison purposes only.
+The tonnes and grades reported at a cut-off grade of 3.5% Zn equivalent are below the economic cut-off grade of 4% and as such should not be considered mineral resources, they are shown here for comparison purposes only.

-Summary of updated Resource Estimate and reporting criteria
+Summary of Updated Resource Estimate and Reporting Criteria

-In accordance with JORC (2012) reporting guidelines, a summary of the material information used to estimate the updated Mineral Resource Estimate is set out below (for further detail please refer to the JORC (2012) Table 1, located in the Appendix to this announcement).
+In accordance with JORC (2012) reporting guidelines, a summary of the material information used to estimate the updated Mineral Resource Estimate is set out below (for further detail please refer to the JORC (2012) Table 1, set out in the Appendix to this announcement).